hatedabamboo/notes.hatedabamboo.me/docs/posts/checking-iam-policy-length-using-terraform.md

   - terraform
 title: "Checking IAM policy length using Terraform"
 ---
 Terraform, apart from being an incredible tool overall, is very good for managing IAM policies: it's straightforward, easy to maintain, and very flexible.
-I've seen a lot of guides on using Terraform for managing infrastructure in general and IAM specifically, but I haven't seen any implementing an important but not very common feature—validating IAM policy length.
+I've seen a lot of guides on using Terraform for managing infrastructure in general and IAM specifically, but I haven't seen any implementing an important but not very common feature — validating IAM policy length.
 So I decided to create one.

 <!-- more -->

 ![image](../assets/checking-iam-policy-length-using-terraform.webp)